EcoG-io/iso15118/README.md

 ### Running with Docker
-Using Docker has the advantage of starting everything up automatically, including certificate generation, tests and linting, as well as creating both the SECC and EVCC.
+Using Docker has the advantage of starting everything up automatically, including certificate generation, tests and linting, as well as spawning both the SECC and EVCC containers.

 Building and running the docker file: